William G. Boykin

 William Gerald "Jerry" Boykin (born April 19, 1948) is a retired American lieutenant general who was the United States Deputy Undersecretary of Defense for Intelligence under President George W. Bush from 2002 to 2007.
 During his 36-year career in the military he spent 13 years in the Delta Force and was involved in numerous high-profile missions, including the 1980 Iran hostage rescue attempt, the 1992 hunt for Pablo Escobar in Colombia, and the Black Hawk Down incident in Mogadishu, Somalia.
-He is an author and visiting professor at Hampden–Sydney College, Virginia.
+Since his retirement from the U.S. Army, Boykin has become a published author, and from 2007 to 2017, taught as a visiting professor at Hampden–Sydney College in Virginia.
 He is currently executive vice-president at the Family Research Council.

 Early life

 Boykin was born on April 19, 1948, in Wilson, North Carolina.
-He attended New Bern high school and was the captain of the football team.
+He attended New Bern High School and was the captain of the football team.
 He graduated from Virginia Polytechnic Institute and State University (Virginia Tech) with a bachelor's degree in English in 1971.